The first 50 registrants will receive an Early Bird discount, so register today.

 Annual STEM Day at the Fair

-The 7th annual STEM Day at the Minnesota State Fair will again be on opening day of the Fair tis year,.
+The 7th annual STEM Day at the Minnesota State Fair will again be on opening day of the Fair this year.
 On Thursday, August 25, 2016 STEM education providers will take over Carousel Park and engage thousands of children, parents, and grandparents with hands-on STEM activities and presentations.
 As one huge highlight, Governor Mark Dayton and Lt.
 Governor Tina Smith proclaimed the day as STEM Day at the Minnesota State Fair!

 Powering STEM Learning with Computational Thinking conference a standing room only success

 Keynote speaker Sarah Reeves-Young, STEM Liaison for the Utah State Office of Education and STEM Action Center, set an exciting tone for the 7th annual Minnesota STEM Network conference April 5th.
 Young shared her perspective on computer science for all based on her background as K12 Science Specialist with the Utah State Office of Education.

 Ms. Young shared her experience leading Utah’s Computer Science For All initiative, which has included state partnerships with Code.org and Utah industries to train and retain teachers to teach computer science.
 She emphasized an equity focused approach to computer science assuring that when we say “computer science for all” we mean all and plan it into our efforts from the beginning.
 You can find her presentation How #CSforAll Becomes #CSforMyStudents by following the link.